-There are other employees who qualify for this coverage as well.
+There are other contractors who qualify for this coverage as well.
 These include people who are working on any contracts approved by the US Government.

 It’s these civilian contractors that are protected and covered by the Defense Base Act (specifically through DBA insurance).
+But, there are many other circumstances when the Defense Base Act would apply.
 As long as you have a legitimate claim and are employed by a US Government contractor or a subcontractor, you are covered by the Defense Base Act.

 – Broken bones

 – Traumatic Brain Injury (TBI) from a specific event

 Specific injuries must be filed within one (1) year of the event that caused the injury or else the claim will not be considered valid.
 Additionally, the process to file a DBA claim for a specific injury requires documentation of the actual event that caused the injury.
 We’ll provide details on the documentation process further down in this article.

 “General injuries” are defined under the DBA as: